agombolay/ribose-map/README.md

 ## Modules
 1. **Alignment Module** aligns reads to reference genome and de-depulicates/de-multiplexes reads if needed

-2. **Coordinate Module** calculates single-nucleotide chromosomal coordinates of rNMPs based on aligned reads for any NGS rNMP sequencing technique, including ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, or Pu-seq.
+2. **Coordinate Module** calculates single-nucleotide genomic coordinates of rNMPs based on aligned reads for any NGS rNMP sequencing technique, including ribose-seq, emRiboSeq, RHII-HydEn-seq, Alk-HydEn-seq, or Pu-seq.

 3. **Composition**: Plots the percentage of r{A,C,G,U} normalized to the reference genome sequence